 If you are from this institution and wish to report data, please login.

 To help students become effective teachers we offer many learning opportunities in and out of the classroom.
-Students can work as teaching assistants in our introductory courses, tutors, or in outreach events sponsored by our local Society of Physics student clubs.
-The teaching assistants are embedded in our introductory courses helping with the lectures and also participate in a seminar that covers current teaching methods.
+Students can work as learning assistants in our introductory courses, tutors, or in outreach events sponsored by our local Society of Physics student clubs.
+The learning assistants are embedded in our introductory courses helping with the lectures and also participate in a seminar that covers current teaching methods.
 There are also summer research opportunities in physics and physics education.